teelmo/howto/ffmpeg/README.md

 * $ `ffmpeg -i input.mkv -vf "scale=iw/3:ih/3" a_third_the_frame_size.mkv`
 * $ `ffmpeg -i input.mkv -vf "scale=iw/4:ih/4" a_fourth_the_frame_size.mkv`

-*Bash script to do this for a folder*
+*Bash script to do this for a folder or copy/paste*

-The script includes a H.264 compressor codec and also scaling to 720px in width and corresponding height (-2 makes the height diviable by two which is required sometimes).
+The script includes a H.264 compressor codec and also scaling to 720px in width and corresponding height (`-2` makes the height diviable by two which is required sometimes).

 ```
 for file in ./*.mp4